 - Get some sleep.
 This isn’t always easy but I have noticed that I feel better when I’ve had a decent amount of sleep.
 I’m not only more energized, I’m happier and my mind seems less cloudy.

 - If feasible, seek some sort of counseling or at least a small group of some sort.
 Whether you meet in person, online, or just talk on the phone, having someone (or a group) that supports you mentally is very helpful.
 Especially on those bad days when you need someone to unload your weight on (in a healthy way).

 - Do something that makes you happy often!
 Whether it’s weekly, biweekly, or monthly, you just need to make time for yourself.
 For example, I try to go to church most Sundays.
 I also try to get my niece for a full 24hrs on weekends that I don’t work.
-I’ve also made its personal goal to see my beloved friends & family that don’t live close, quarterly.
+I’ve also made it a personal goal to see my beloved friends & family that don’t live close, quarterly.
 Everyone needs a healthy outlet.

 Take the time the evaluate your mental health.
 It’s more important than you realize.
 I look at mental health as a super power.
 I can conquer almost anything when I’m mentally healthy and happy.

 Until next time; Be YOU.
 Do YOU.
 LOVE YOU 💜